sunbird-specs/inCredible/README.md

-## Electronic Skill Credential Specification
+## Electronic Credential Specification for Academic and Skilling Domain

 ## Documentation

-1. **[Skill credential vocabulary](v1/context.json)**: JSON-LD context document describing the vocabulary used for credential documents.
+1. **[Credential vocabulary](v1/context.json)**: JSON-LD context document describing the vocabulary used for credential documents.
 1. **[Object model](v1/spec.md#object-model)**: Useful reference for understanding details of properties contained within a credential
 1. **[Data model](v1/spec.md#data-model)**: Some helpful notes on modeling credentials data and creating strong identifiers for entities involved in issuing skill credentials.
 1. **[Signing](v1/spec.md#appendix-1-signing-procedure-for-assertions-and-evidence) and [Verification guide](v1/spec.md#appendix-3-verifying-authenticity-of-a-certificate)**: Collection of details connected with signing and verification of credential objects